hiero-ledger/hiero-sdk-python/docs/maintainers/hiero_python_sdk_team.md

 ## Maintainer Members

-**Maintainer members** have special write acess.
+**Maintainer members** have special write access.
 Their responsibilities include: provide technical leadership for the SDK, provide leadership on the overall health and direction of the project to ensure it satisfies various scaling and stakeholder needs.
 They also ensure a welcoming and nourishing environment for all developers and community members, laddering issues, reviewing pull requests and actively contributing code for the benefit of the Python SDK.

 ## Members